Style Guide

 |---|---|---|

-CONCEPTS.md | Third-person | "The system captures git metadata automatically." |
+concepts/how-kmgraph-is-organized.md | Third-person | "The system captures git metadata automatically." |

-COMMAND-GUIDE.md | Third-person | "The command creates a lesson file in the active category." |
+reference/command-guide.md | Third-person | "The command creates a lesson file in the active category." |

 GETTING-STARTED.md | Third-person | "The initialization wizard prompts for project name." |